Azure/Mission-Critical-Connected/README.md

 ## Microsoft Sponsorship

-The AlwaysOn project was created by the **Microsoft Customer Architecture Team (CAT)** who continue to actively sponsor the sustained evolution of the AlwaysOn project through the creation of additional reference implementations for common industry scenarios.
+The Azure Mission-Critical project was created by the **Microsoft Customer Architecture Team (CAT)** who continue to actively sponsor the sustained evolution of the Azure Mission-Critical project through the creation of additional reference implementations for common industry scenarios.